A plan may statutorily exclude employees who have not attained age 21 and/or completed a “year of service.”

 Employees excluded under any of the above categories may be treated as “excludable” for nondiscrimination testing purposes.

-It is important to consider how the terms of the plan affect the participation of employees working under special situations, such as rehired participants, employees working on a part-time or temporary basis, seasonal employees, leased employees, and contract employees.
+It is also important to consider how the terms of the plan affect the participation of employees working under special situations, such as rehired participants, employees working on a part-time or temporary basis, seasonal employees, leased employees, and contract employees.
+Strict adherence to the terms of the plan in this regard is essential in order to avoid potential adverse consequences, including the need for correction under EPCRS.

-If there is any question regarding how these types of employment situations should be handled for purposes of plan participation, the plan sponsor should request legal advice or other professional assistance in working through the appropriate treatment of these individuals under the law and the terms of the plan.
+If there is any question regarding how these types of employment situations should be handled for purposes of plan participation, the plan sponsor should always obtain legal advice or other professional assistance in working through the appropriate treatment of these individuals under the law and the terms of the plan.

 Here again, it is important to develop internal control procedures to confirm that all eligible employees are timely included in the plan (and to ensure that ineligible employees are not inadvertently included).